Heat Pump Installation in Scotland: Rules and Grants

 Is the Scottish heat pump grant better than the English one?

 The Scottish scheme can be more generous overall.
-While the grant amount (up to £7,500) is similar to the Boiler Upgrade Scheme in England, the additional interest-free loan of up to £7,500 through Home Energy Scotland means Scottish homeowners can access up to £15,000 in combined support.
-The loan is repayable over up to 12 years with no interest.
+While the grant amount (up to £7,500) is similar to the Boiler Upgrade Scheme, the additional interest-free loan of up to £7,500 means Scottish homeowners can access up to £15,000 in combined support, repayable over up to 12 years.

 Do I need a building warrant for a heat pump in Scotland?

 Potentially, yes.
-Unlike England where most heat pump installations are self-certified through competent person schemes, Scotland's building warrant system may require formal approval depending on the scope of work involved.
-Your installer will advise on whether a warrant is needed for your specific installation.
+Unlike England where most installations are self-certified, Scotland's building warrant system may require formal approval.
+Your installer will advise on whether a warrant is needed.

 Will a heat pump work in the Scottish Highlands?

 Yes.
-Modern air source heat pumps operate efficiently in temperatures well below those experienced in even the coldest Scottish locations.
-Units rated to operate down to -20 or -25 degrees Celsius are widely available.
-The key is correct sizing — a Highland property needs a heat pump sized for its actual heat loss at local design temperatures, which will be lower than for a similar property in central Scotland.
+Modern air source heat pumps operate efficiently in temperatures well below those experienced in the coldest Scottish locations.
+The key is correct sizing based on local design temperatures.

 Can I get a heat pump in a Scottish tenement flat?

-This is more challenging than in a house, but not impossible.
-Air source heat pump installations in flats require consideration of outdoor unit placement, noise impact on neighbours, and permission from the building's factor or other owners.
-Ground source heat pumps using shared boreholes are being piloted in some Scottish tenement blocks.
-Contact Home Energy Scotland for advice on your specific situation.
+It is more challenging but not impossible.
+Considerations include outdoor unit placement, noise impact, and permission from the building's factor or other owners.
+Contact Home Energy Scotland for specific advice.

 How long does the Scottish grant take to process?

-The Home Energy Scotland grant application typically takes 4 to 8 weeks from initial application to approval, though this can vary depending on demand and the time of year.
-The home energy assessment visit usually happens within 2 to 4 weeks of contacting HES.
-Allow 2 to 3 months from first contact to grant approval to ensure a smooth process.
+The HES grant application typically takes 4 to 8 weeks from application to approval.
+The home assessment visit usually happens within 2 to 4 weeks.
+Allow 2 to 3 months from first contact to grant approval.